hugoagno3/mCP/README.md

  1- pdf file with fraction-profile plots (absolute or relative abundance of each protein vs. fraction) of each potential protein complexes to be detected.
 Before the FDR analysis.
  2- pdf with heatmaps of potential candidates from 1 (before the FDR analysis).
  3- pdf file with the detected protein complexes profiles with a controlled FDR (this is analogous to 1, but without protein complexes, excluded based on FDR evaluation).
- 4- pdf with heatmaps of the detected protein complexes with a controlled FDR (this is analogous to 2, but without proteins complexes excluded based on FDR evaluation.
+ 4- pdf with heatmaps of the detected protein complexes with a controlled FDR (this is analogous to 2, but without protein complexes excluded based on FDR evaluation).
- 5- txt file with numbers about general false positive when at least 1 hit is consider as filter.
+ 5- txt file with numbers about general false positives.
  6- CVS file containing all protein complexes detected, hits of binary interactions inside the protein complexes, FDR detected by MonteCarloSimulation.
    An example can be found here: